furiosa-ai/furiosa-sdk/docs/en/source/software/cli.rst

 *********************************************************
-Command Line Toolkit
+Command Line Tools
 *********************************************************

-Through the Command Line Toolkit, Furiosa SDK provides functions such as outputting NPU device information, compiling models, and checking compatibility between models and SDKs.
+Through the command line tools, Furiosa SDK provides functions such as monitoring NPU device information, compiling models, and checking compatibility between models and SDKs.
 This section explains how to install and use each command line tool.

 .. _Toolkit: